Academic Regulations

 Deficiencies

-The curricula at Colorado School of Mines have been especially designed so that the course work flows naturally from course to course and year to year.
-Thus, it is important that deficiencies in lower numbered courses be scheduled in preference to more advanced work.
+The curricula at Colorado School of Mines have been specially designed so that the coursework flows naturally from course to course and year to year.
+Thus, it is important that deficiencies in lower-numbered courses be scheduled in preference to more advanced work.

 Prerequisites